 The Global Agent will make the Payment Date Statement (and, at its option, any additional files containing the same information in an alternative format) available each month to Noteholders that provide appropriate certification in the form acceptable to the Global Agent (which may be submitted electronically via the Global Agent's Internet site) and to any designee of ours via the Global Agent's Internet site.
 The Global Agent's Internet site will initially be located at www.ctslink.com.
 Assistance in using the Internet site can be obtained by calling the Global Agent's customer service desk at (866) 846-4526.
 Parties that are unable to use the above distribution options are entitled to have a paper copy mailed to them via first class mail by calling the customer service desk and indicating such.
 The Global Agent will have the right to change the way the Global Agent's Payment Date Statement is distributed in order to make such distribution more convenient or more accessible to the above parties.
+The Global Agent is required to provide timely and adequate notification to all above parties regarding any such changes.
 The Global Agent will not be liable for the dissemination of information in accordance with the Global Agency Agreement.